Ensembl/ensembl-hive/docs/creating_pipelines/semaphores.rst

 flexibility to handle more complex situations - such as processing the output of several independent jobs running in parallel.
-To provide this power and flexibility, eHive provides a semaphore system (sometimes called "fan and funnel" or "box and funnel").
-Additionally, a "wait-for" directive is available to be part of an analysis definition, which stops all jobs for that analysis from running while some other specified analysis has incomplete jobs.
+To provide this power and flexibility, eHive provides a semaphore system (sometimes called "factory, fan, and funnel" or "box and funnel").
+Additionally, a "wait-for" directive is available to be part of an analysis definition.
+This stops all jobs for that analysis from running while some other analysis has incomplete jobs.
 "Wait-for" is an older feature of eHive and is not generally recommended, but it may still be seen in older pipelines, or may be applicable in some rare situations.